-If staff identify children for whom Domestic Abuse may be a concern they will apply the usual referral process and Child Protection procedures and pass this information to the Designated Safeguarding Lead (DSL).
+If staff identify children for whom Domestic Abuse may be a concern, they will apply the usual referral process and Child Protection procedures and pass this information to the Designated Safeguarding Lead (DSL).
 The DSL can then refer cases where relevant, to Lincolnshire Customer Services.
 Where domestic abuse notifications are received from the Multi-Agency Risk Assessment Conference (MARAC), this information will be added to a child's chronology and child protection record to ensure that appropriate support can be provided where necessary.
 A coding system will be in place.
-Further guidance is available in the Domestic Abuse Resource Pack for Schools and Educational Settings in Lincolnshire; https://edanlincs.org.uk/ email: info@edanlincs.org.uk Tel: 01522 510041
+Further guidance is available in the Domestic abuse resources - Professional resources (lincolnshire.gov.uk) domesticabuse@lincolnshire.gov.uk) ; https://edanlincs.org.uk/ email: info@edanlincs.org.uk Tel: 01522 510041